Eagle award history

 Americans from all walks of life know that being an Eagle Scout is a great honor, even if they don’t know just what the badge means.

 The award is more than a badge.
 It’s a state of being.
 You are an Eagle Scout – never were.
-You may receive the badge as a boy, but you earn it every day as a man.
+You may receive the badge as a young person, but you earn it every day as an adult.
 In the words of the Eagle Scout Promise, you do your best each day to make your training and example, your rank and your influence count strongly for better Scouting and for better citizenship in your troop, in your community, and in your contacts with other people.
 And to this you will pledge your sacred honor.

 Genesis of the Eagle Scout Award | The First Eagle Scout | The Eagle Scout Award’s First Decade | Roaring Into the Twenties | Through the Depression and War | New Requirements for a New Decade | Emphasizing Leadership and Service | Making Scouting Relevant | Back to the Basics | Moving Into the Future